I’ve been gradually enlightened about the mysterious and marvelous world of dragonflies and damselflies.

 Dragonflies have always fascinated me, but I’ve only recently been switched on to their more delicate relatives, the damselflies.

 This post is dedicated to Barry Kenway, highly-respected and knowledgeable Toowoomba naturalist, who passed away last week.
 I had the good fortune to spend some time with Barry, and Rod Hobson, chasing dragonflies in February 2012 (see Rockmasters and other legendary dragonflies).
 Barry’s knowledge about, and infectious enthusiasm for, these wonderful creatures was a joy.
 It would be hard to forget Barry’s smile as he spied yet another species of Odonata zipping about a creek sparkling with summer light.

-Here’s a slideshow of damselflies I’ve encountered over the last few years.
+Here’s a gallery of damselflies I’ve encountered over the last few years.
 They are a challenge to photograph!
-[Click on arrow-box, bottom right, to enlarge the slideshow.]

 How do damselflies differ from dragonflies?
 Damselflies are generally very slender insects, with fore- and hindwings similar in shape and venation and usually held closed above their bodies at rest.
 Their larvae have external gills on the end of the abdomen.
 Dragonflies are stouter and stronger flying insects, with fore- and hindwings more or less dissimilar in shape and venation, which they hold spread out when at rest.
 Their larvae have internal, rectal gills.